Expect Cotton futures to trade lower: Angel Commodities

 Angel Commodities' report on Cotton

-Cotton futures on MCX closed lower on second successive trading session on profit booking and reports of sufficient stock levels in the country.
-However, the arrivals in the domestic market slow down in April.
-The arrivals in the first 20 days in April drops by about 70% to 1.19 lakh tonnes (lt) compared to 3.95 lt in March, as per Agmarknet data.
+Cotton futures on MCX closed lower on third successive trading session on reports of healthy supplies through imports due to strong rupees.
+The domestic cotton arrivals in the first 25 days in April are higher by 59% on year at 2.32 lakh tonnes (lt) compared to 1.46 lt last year, as per Agmarknet data.

 Outlook

 We expect cotton futures to trade lower on reports of higher stock levels in the country coupled with slow down in mill uptake at current higher levels.
-Moreover, lower exports prospects and higher imports may keep prices steady.
-Poor to average response to state auction in China may support world cotton prices.
-Expectation of El Nino later in the season may affect cotton yield in the country.
+Moreover, lower exports prospects and higher imports is keeping prices under pressure.
+Poor to average response to state auction in China may support world cotton prices but rapid sowing progress in the US will further pressurize world cotton prices.